RXWY/cse15l-lab-reports/labreport5/lab5.md

 ![Image](https://rxwy.github.io/cse15l-lab-reports/labreport5/img/student.PNG)

-> That was not an actual Piazza post but rather a simulated conversation between student(Myself) and TA(Myself).
+> That was not an actual Piazza post but rather a simulated conversation between "a student" and "a TA".

 # Part 2 - Some Words of My Experience